Being Mortal (film): Production

-Suspension and cancellation
+Suspension

 After principal photography began on March 28, 2022, Searchlight halted production on April 18 and officially suspended production on April 20 after investigating a complaint filed against Murray for "inappropriate behavior" a week prior.
 In a letter to the cast and crew, Searchlight said they were working with Ansari and Henley to resolve the matter and resume production.

 On April 30, Murray made a similar statement: "I did something I thought was funny, and it wasn't taken that way.
 The company, the movie studio, wanted to do the right thing, so they wanted to check it all out, investigate it, and so they stopped the production.
 But as of now, we're talking and we're trying to make peace with each other."
-In October of that year, reports emerged that Murray had allegedly straddled a "much younger" female production assistant and kissed her on the mouth, causing her to file an official complaint.
+In October of that year, reports emerged that Murray had allegedly straddled a "much younger" female production assistant and while both masked, kissed her on the mouth, causing her to file an official complaint.

-Shortly afterward, Palmer told Variety that the film would need "a major rewrite" to be completed without Murray, but that "if somebody could figure it out, it's Aziz".
+Shortly afterward, Palmer mentioned that the film would need "a major rewrite" to be completed without Murray, but that "if somebody could figure it out, it's Aziz".

-After more accusations surfaced against Murray in October 2022, followed by the departure of the film's cast and Ansari's failure to find a new distributor following the withdrawal of Searchlight Pictures from the film, it was announced on February 27, 2023 that the film would not continue production and thus has been officially cancelled.
+Aftermath

+The filmmakers sought to find a financier and distributor to replace Searchlight to no avail.
+Ansari moved on to develop another film, Good Fortune, retaining both Rogen and Palmer in the cast; he reportedly intends to revisit Being Mortal after working on the former.

+In 2025, Ansari shared that 50% of the film had been shot and that Rogen played the son of Murray's dying protagonist with Palmer playing Rogen's wife.